Fly Hard Trikes SkyCycle

-The Fly Hard Trikes SkyCycle is an American ultralight trike, designed by Mike Theeke and produced by Fly Hard Trikes of Wildwood, Georgia.
-The aircraft is supplied as a complete ready-to-fly-aircraft and several hundred have been completed and flown.
+The Fly Hard Trikes SkyCycle was an American ultralight trike, designed by Mike Theeke and produced by Fly Hard Trikes of Wildwood, Georgia.
+The aircraft was supplied as a complete ready-to-fly-aircraft and several hundred were completed and flown.
+Production ended with the owner's death in 2020.

 Design and development

 The SkyCycle was designed to comply with the US FAR 103 Ultralight Vehicles rules, including the category's maximum empty weight of 254 lb.
 The aircraft has a standard empty weight of 205 lb in its "S" model.
 It features a cable-braced or optionally a strut-braced hang glider-style high-wing, weight-shift controls, a single-seat open cockpit with a small cockpit fairing, tricycle landing gear and a single engine in pusher configuration.